Scott Joplin: Later years and death

 In 1907, Joplin moved to New York City, which he believed was the best place to find a producer for a new opera.
 After his move to New York, Joplin met Lottie Stokes, whom he married in 1909.
 In 1911, unable to find a publisher, Joplin undertook the financial burden of publishing Treemonisha himself in piano-vocal format.
 In 1915, as a last-ditch effort to see it performed, he invited a small audience to hear it at a rehearsal hall in Harlem.
-Poorly staged and with only Joplin on piano accompaniment, it was "a miserable failure" to a public not ready for "crude" Black musical forms—so different from the European grand opera of that time.
+Poorly staged and with only Joplin on piano accompaniment, it was "a miserable failure" to a public not ready for "crude" black musical forms—so different from the European grand opera of that time.
 The audience, including potential backers, was indifferent and walked out.
 Scott writes that "after a disastrous single performance...Joplin suffered a breakdown.
 He was bankrupt, discouraged, and worn out."
 He concludes that few American artists of his generation faced such obstacles: "Treemonisha went unnoticed and unreviewed, largely because Joplin had abandoned commercial music in favor of art music, a field closed to African Americans."
-In fact, it would not be until the 1970s that the opera received a full theatrical staging.
+It was not until the 1970s that the opera received a full theatrical staging.

 In 1914, Joplin and Lottie self-published his "Magnetic Rag" as the Scott Joplin Music Company, which he had formed the previous December.
-Biographer Vera Brodsky Lawrence speculates that Joplin was aware of his advancing deterioration due to syphilis and was "consciously racing against time."
+Biographer Vera Brodsky Lawrence speculates that Joplin was aware of his advancing deterioration due to syphilis and was "consciously racing against time".
 In her sleeve notes on the 1992 Deutsche Grammophon release of Treemonisha, she notes that he "plunged feverishly into the task of orchestrating his opera, day and night, with his friend Sam Patterson standing by to copy out the parts, page by page, as each page of the full score was completed."

-By 1916, Joplin had developed tertiary syphilis, but more specifically it likely was neurosyphilis.
+By 1916, Joplin had developed tertiary syphilis, but more specifically it was likely neurosyphilis.
 On February 2, 1917, he was admitted to Manhattan State Hospital, a mental institution.
-The “King of Ragtime” died there on April 1 of syphilitic dementia at the age of 48 and was buried in a pauper's grave that remained unmarked for 57 years.
+The "King of Ragtime" died there on April 1 of syphilitic dementia at the age of 48 and was buried in a pauper's grave that remained unmarked for 57 years.
 His grave, located at St. Michael's Cemetery in East Elmhurst was finally given a marker in 1974, the year The Sting, which showcased his music, won Best Picture at the Oscars.